perennial plants for sales

 ZONE 3ZONE 4ZONE 5ZONE 6ZONE 7ZONE 8Planting Season:

-While exploring the lovely possibilities of dressing up your gardens, the dwarf crested iris will undoubtedly catch your eye.
+While exploring the lovely possibilities of dressing up your gardens, they will undoubtedly catch your eye.
 This is a relatively short perennial plant native to the eastern United States and enjoyed in gardens throughout the country and abroad.
 While many people are familiar with them, they are often unaware of their appealing traits.
 What are some of the notable benefits of planting it in your yard?

 This plant is highly regarded for its many colors.
 The branches are brown and combine with yellowish-green or green leaves and stunning flowers.
 The plant reaches four inches in height with the stem and the flower.
 The fragrant flowers bloom in April and May, revealing shades of purple, lilac, lavender, blue, and pale blue.
 The rarer colors are pink and white.
 Additional colors include a white center and vibrant shades of yellow, orange, purple, and dark blue on its outer petals.